 Thomas is also the director of the Center’s annual Oxford Conference for the Book and the editor of Study the South, the Center’s online journal, and the Southern Register, the Center’s newsmagazine.
 Before joining the Center staff, Thomas worked as an editor for publications in New York and Oxford, Mississippi.

-Thomas has taught Southern Studies courses on the Mississippi Delta, and he also teaches research writing and classes on the craft of editing and the process of publication for the University of Mississippi’s Department of Writing and Rhetoric, is on the Board of Directors for the University Press of Mississippi, and is past president (2019–20) of the Board of Governors for the Mississippi Institute of Arts and Letters.
+Thomas has taught Southern Studies courses on the Mississippi Delta, and he also teaches research writing and classes on the craft of editing and the process of publication for the University of Mississippi’s Department of Writing and Rhetoric.
+He is on the Board of Directors for the University Press of Mississippi, and is past president (2019–20) of the Board of Governors for the Mississippi Institute of Arts and Letters.

 M.F.A., Documentary Expression, University of Mississippi (2020)

 B.A., English and Philosophy, University of Mississippi (1994)